Advertisement

 Exit

 Some leave after year 11, attracted by the sixth form college in Ipswich, others to study more vocational subjects.
 Large majority head to university with Russell Groups popular.
-Four Oxbridge in 2024 and four or five a year to study veterinary
+Destinations in 2025 included UEA, York, Bristol, Exeter, Edinburgh and

 % students progressing to higher education or training (2021 leavers)